 The last thing you want to do is be responsible for a payment information breach.
 It has the potential to cripple your business — either through fines, ruining of public reputation, or both.

-There are two main ways to prevent breaches during this process: payment encryption & payment tokenization.
+There are two main ways to prevent breaches during this process: payment tokenization and payment encryption.

 Apart from the obvious social and consumer downsides, the credit card networks founded the Payment Card Industry Data Security Standard (a.k.a.
 PCI Compliance) in 2006, and if you aren’t using encryption or tokenization to pass sensitive payment information, then you’re at risk of being fined or banned from accepting credit cards.